 National Tell a Story Day

 Storytelling is one of the most powerful ways for people to communicate with one another.
-It’s something that can be used by leaders to influence public opinion, for teachers to teach, and for storytellers to inspire.
-It’s also something that humanity has been using since the dawn of time, and the ability to tell a story is a trait that humans all share with one another.
-That’s probably why it’s a good idea for people to take some time out of the day on April 27th to celebrate National Tell A Story Day.Â
+It’s something that can be used by leaders to influence public opinion, by teachers to teach, and by storytellers to inspire.
+It’s also something that humanity has been using since the dawn of time, and the ability to tell a story is a trait that all humans share with one another.
+That’s probably why it’s a good idea for people to take some time out of their day on April 27th to celebrate National Tell A Story Day.

-The History Of National Tell A Story Day
+The History of National Tell A Story Day

 Facts About Storytelling